Norton Model 7 Dominator: Background

 In post-WW2 Britain, motorcycle manufacturers were getting back to production of civilian machines following the production of military machines.
 The British Government had launched an 'Export or Die' campaign to aid the economic recovery from war.
 Triumph's 1937 Speed twin had been well received and other manufacturers started to design their own 500 cc twins.

 Having worked under designers Val Page at Ariel and Edward Turner at Triumph, where he assisted with the design of the Triumph Speed Twin, Hopwood was poached by Norton to design a new twin engine.

-The new Model 7 Dominator, using Hopwood's engine in Norton ES2 cycle parts, was launched at the November 1948 Earls Court Motorcycle Show.
+The new Model 7 Dominator, using Hopwood's engine in adapted Norton ES2 cycle parts, was launched at the November 1948 Earls Court Motorcycle Show.

 Technical details

 Engine and transmission

 The engine had a 360-degree built up crankshaft with central flywheels.
 This arrangement meant that a central main bearing could not be fitted.
 The outer main bearings were of ball bearing on the timing side and roller bearings on the drive side.
 Alloy conrods were split at the big end and used a bush for the big end bearing.
+(The crankshaft and conrods had been tested in an earlier Norton Twin that had been designed by J.E.
+Moore but did not going into production).
 The camshaft was fitted in front of the engine, driven by a chain off a half-speed pinion.
 For ignition, a Lucas magneto was fitted at the rear of the engine, and to supply power for the lights a dynamo was fitted at the front of the engine.
 Both were driven by chains.

 The cylinder block was in cast iron and had an integral push rod tube.
 Cast iron was also used for the cylinder head, which had cast-in rocker boxes to eliminate potential oil leaks between head and rocker boxes.
 A shallow combustion chamber, combined with low included-angle valve configuration and flat top pistons gave a good swirl effect.
 The head had widely splayed exhaust ports to aid cooling.
 A single Amal carburettor fed fuel to the engine through an alloy manifold.
 On the show model, the manifold was part of the head casting.

 The engine used a traditional long stroke with a bore and stroke of 66 mm x 72.6 mm and produced 29 bhp at 6,000 rpm.

-An alloy cylinder head was introduced in 1954.
+An alloy version of the cylinder head was available to special order in 1952.
+Previously this had been developed for use on Norton Competition machines from 1950 on.
+Notably those Norton Twins used in the ISDT Competition of 1950.

 Primary drive was by chain to a wet clutch and was enclosed in a pressed steel chaincase.
 To fit in the ES2 frame, a new 4 speed "lay-down" gearbox was fitted.
 Final drive was by chain.